TylorS/typed-prelude/README.md

 ## Packages

-These Typed Packages have no non-typed dependencies.
+All Typed Packages have no non-typed dependencies, with the exception of [`@typed/dom`](./packages/dom/readme.md) having a node-only peer dependency.

 | Package | Dependencies | DevDependencies | PeerDependencies | Minified | Gzipped |
 | ------- | ------------ | --------------- | ---------------- | -------- | ------- |